tlambert03/tifffolder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Lazily read a subset of data from a folder of images using numpy slicing syntax.
 Includes simplified but robust file pattern matching syntax and multithreaded file reading.
+Note: this is not intended to promote a folder of tiffs as a useful way to store lots of information (things like hdf5/n5/klb are preferable).
+But for data that begins as a folder of tiffs, tifffolder simplifies the process of parsing that folder into data along different axes (and could be used as an intermediate step in the coversion to a better format if desired).

 ### Install with pip